-

 NEW YORK, N.Y.
 USA

-The WNBA announced that NBA legend and six-time All-Star Pau Gasol has been named the recipient of the Kobe & Gigi Bryant WNBA Advocacy Award for his significant contributions to the advancement of girls’ and women’s basketball, and advocacy for the WNBA.
+The WNBA announced that Naismith Memorial and Women's Basketball Hall of Famer Annie Meyers Drysdale has been named the recipient of the 2024 Kobe & Gigi Bryant WNBA Advocacy Award for her continued contributions to the advancement of girls' and women's basketball.

 THIS DAY IN THE NBA